The Shape Of The Recovery

 When that day comes I'll be relying on Stock Rover to screen for the best values on my terms and on Friedrich for my final selections.

-At Friedrich Global Research we are searching for what we believe will be the safest and best performing companies in which to buy stocks when the bottom has been achieved.
+At Friedrich Global Research we are searching for what we believe will be the safest and best-performing companies in which to buy stocks when the bottom has been achieved.
 We focus on free cash flow, efficient capital allocation, and consistently superior results to identify the highest quality management teams.
-Of course, we also look at debt levels, solvency issues, potential dividend cuts and other analysis that we believe could hinder recovery.
+Of course, we also look at debt levels, solvency issues, potential dividend cuts, and other analysis that we believe could hinder recovery.

 Interested?
 Go here to sign up today.